EvgenyMelnik/jvm-tools/README.md

 SJK is a command line tool for JVM diagnostic, troubleshooting and profiling.

-SJK exploits standard diagnostic interfaces of JVM (such as JMX, JVM attach and perf counters) and add some more logic on top to be useful for common troubleshooting case.
+SJK exploits standard diagnostic interfaces of JVM (such as JMX, JVM attach and perf getCounters) and add some more logic on top to be useful for common troubleshooting case.